daniil-berg/asyncio-taskpool/usage/USAGE.md

 > other_work with 15
 Ended TaskPool-0_Task-0
-Ended TaskPool-0_Task-1    <--- these two end and free up two more slots in the pool Started TaskPool-0_Task-4    <--- since the group size is set to 2, Task-5 will not start
+Ended TaskPool-0_Task-1    <--- these two end and free up two more slots in the pool Started TaskPool-0_Task-4    <--- since `num_concurrent` is set to 2, Task-5 will not start
 > work with 190
 > work with 190
 > other_work with 16